SIGTechnologies/sigtech-python/README.md

 logging.basicConfig(level=logging.DEBUG)
 ```

 For more information, please refer to the `logging` library's [documentation](https://docs.python.org/3/library/logging.html).
-See [Logging in Python](https://realpython.com/python-logging/) for a useful summary of the `logging` library's capabilities.

-## API Documentation

-For detailed information about the SigTech API, please refer to our official [API user guide](https://learn.sigtech.com/docs) and our interactive [API reference guide](https://learn.sigtech.com/reference).

-## Contributing to the SigTech Python SDK
+## Contributing

 We appreciate and encourage your contributions to the SigTech Python SDK!
 If you are enjoying the SDK, please show your support by starring this repository and sharing it on social media channels.